ku-nlp/jumanpp-jumandic/README.md

 It will prompt for the location of Mainichi Shinbun texts.

 After that run `make nornn` for training a model without RNN component.
+`make rnn` produces the model with RNN component.
+The models will be inside the `bld/model` folder.